Last Updated on October 10, 2024 by Maged kamel

 Plastic Moment For Continous Beams.

-This is the 34th post of the Steel beam Posts-part-4 which includes How to determine the plastic moment and the collapse UL load for a continuous beam with equal spans? two methods are used, the first method is the statical method or the lower bound method and the second method is the Mechanism or the upper bound method.
+This is the 34th post of Steel beam Posts-part-4, which includes determining the plastic moment and the collapse UL load for a continuous beam with equal spans.
+Two methods are used: the statical method, or the lower bound method, and the Mechanism method, or the upper bound method.

 This is the link for post 34: Plastic Moment For Continous Beams.

-For posts from post 35 till post 37 A mastan2 solution is included to verify our estimations.
+For posts from post 35 to post 37, A mastan2 solution is included to verify our estimations.

 Solved Problem 8-22 For Plastic Moment.

-This is the 35th post of the Steel beam Posts-part-4 which includes a solved problem, how to determine the collapse load value for a beam that is fixed at both ends, the beam is loaded by a concentrated load? two methods are used, the first method is the statical method or the lower bound method and the second method is the Mechanism or the upper bound method.
+This is the 35th post of Steel beam Posts-part-4, which includes a solved problem: How to determine the collapse load value for a beam that is fixed at both ends and loaded by a concentrated load?
+Two methods are used: the first method is the statical method or the lower bound method, and the second method is the Mechanism or the upper bound method.

 This is the link for post 35: Solved Problem 8-22 For Plastic Moment.